 North Sulawesi is now one of Indonesia’s top scuba diving holiday destinations and is surprisingly easy to reach as a result.
 Manado’s Sam Ratulangi Airport is serviced by several direct flights from Jakarta every day with operators including Garuda, Citilnk and Batik Air.
 The journey takes around three and a half hours and departure times range between 02:30 and 13:00.
 Many flights connect through Makassar, a major domestic hub in South Sulawesi, with Citilink and Lion Air offering several daily flights.
 Those wishing to travel from Bali should expect a connection in Makassar.

-Komodo National Park is one of Indonesia’s most popular tourist attractions, and travel to Labuan Bajo, the gateway to the park, has become very simple in recent years.
+Komodo National Park is one of Indonesia’s most popular tourist attractions, and travel to Labuan Bajo – the gateway to the park – has become very simple in recent years.
 Several airlines offer direct flights from Bali to Labuan Bajo, including Citilink, Wings Air, Batik Air, and Indonesia AirAsia.
 Direct flights typically depart sometime in the morning, between 08:00 and 12:00, and last just over an hour.
 You can also fly directly from Jakarta on flights provided by Citilink, Batik Air, and Garuda.
 Much like those leaving from Bali, these trips also depart in the morning and take around two and a half hours to reach their destination.
 Unfortunately, despite their proximity, no direct flights are operated between Makassar and Labuan Bajo.

 Wings Air operates flights twice a week between the city of Kendari in Southeast Sulawesi and Matahora Airport on Wangi-Wangi.
 Typically just one flight is offered in either direction on Mondays and Fridays, taking about 45-minutes to reach the destination.
-Typically, these flights take off at around 11:00 in Kendari and depart Wangi-Wangi for the return journey at around 12:15.
+These flights usually take off at around 11:00 in Kendari and depart Wangi-Wangi for the return journey at around 12:15.
 Once on Wangi-Wangi, visitors can board public ferries to Kaledupa, Tomia, and Binongko, taking around two, four, or six hours respectively.

 Batik Air and Citilink schedule numerous daily flights from Jakarta to the city of Kendari, while Lion Air, Citi Link, and Garuda Indonesia service Kendari daily from Makassar.
 Both routes offer plenty of options when it comes to timings, with flights operating from the early morning, through to the late afternoon.